 A final aspect of this project will be to close the loop and ensure that the PUF is recyclable in a manner whereby the foam breaks down into reusable materials.

-Harry has written a blog about his time in Za’atari which you can read here
+Harry has written a blog about using mattresses to grow food at the Za’atari refugee camp – read here